Playoff Preview: Maple Leafs vs Lightning

 Recap and Predictions

 I think this series will be one of the best series to watch in the first round.
 I could see the series going to 6 or 7 games.
 It’s hard to say who I think will win this series due to how close the 2 teams are.
-On paper the Leafs are the better team but with their lack of playoff success I have to say Lightning in 7.
-But I do think the Leafs will eventually break their 18 year drought so this year may be that year.
+With everything that I mentioned and comparing the teams on paper I think this is the year the Leafs will finally advance to the second round for the first time in 18 years.

 Featured Articles